Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_pre_instructions.md

 Take a moment to think of one now.

-Remember the story should be a close call or near-miss incident — a time when something almost went wrong, but everything turned out okay in the end.
+The story should be a close call or near-miss incident — a time when something almost went wrong, but everything turned out okay in the end.

 You can pick any story you like, but here are a few ideas to help you get started: